 Depending on your circumstances, non-repayable financial support is available from the Leeds Financial Support scheme.

 A qualification from the University of Leeds counts: our graduates are highly valued by employers.
 When you complete your degree programme you will also become part of a network of highly employable graduates.
-The BA Professional Studies has the relevance and breadth that many employers seek when recruiting graduates.
+The Professional Studies BA has the relevance and breadth that many employers seek when recruiting graduates.
 Interdisciplinary study is highly valued by employers because of the skills that it develops in problem solving, adaptabilty and analytical thinking.
 The degree focuses on key issues and professional practice to ensure that your learning is relevant and introduces you to how and why experts from different disciplines arrive at their positions.

 Find out more at the Study Abroad website.